 Define your target audience before you create your brand so you will attract the right people and not have a mismatch between your company and your customer.

-To understand your audience, you need to start with a buyer persona.
-A right buyer persona relies on an in-depth understanding of your target audience.
+To understand your audience, you need to start with a buyer persona, i.e. your ideal customer.
+Knowing your buyer persona is key to your content marketing efforts.
+The right buyer persona relies on an in-depth understanding of your target audience.

-When you come up with a buyer personae that is an accurate representation of your market, then you can use it to create your brand, marketing collaterals and your advertising.
+When you come up with a buyer personae that accurately represent your market, you can use it to create your brand, marketing collaterals, social media content and advertising.

 Remember that getting your potential client to buy from you is just the first step—the most important thing for them to keep coming back.
 So you have to give attention to your customer retention strategy.